Brand Development & Packaging

-To compliment the simplicity and clean lines of the logotype, we wanted to use a typeface that didn’t have much character, something which looked timeless and understated, but yet modern and clean.
+To complement the simplicity and clean lines of the logotype, we wanted to use a typeface that didn’t have much character – something that looked timeless and understated, but yet modern and clean.
 Therefore we introduced Proxima Nova as a modern replacement to Helvetica.
 A compromise between Futura and Akzidenz Grotesk — sans-serif typeface with humanistic proportions and a geometric appearance.

-With the packaging design, we continued our minimal approach, focusing on an aesthetic balance between high-fashion and clinical.
+With the packaging design we continued our minimal approach, focussing on an aesthetic balance between high-fashion and clinical.
 We explored various forms and functions for the box design, working closely with Lycogel and their suppliers, whilst overcoming some restrictions and allowing simplicity to speak in volumes to achieve the desired result.

-The promotional designs centred around a concept conceived by Lycogel.
-Focusing on the ‘Everyday Moment’ which highlighted the applications of the product for every skin condition, reinforcing its purpose as an everyday breathable camouflage and concealer.
+The promotional designs centred around a concept conceived by Lycogel – focusing on the ‘Everyday Moment’.
+This highlighted the applications of the product for every skin condition, reinforcing its purpose as an everyday breathable camouflage and concealer.

-The website had to adhere to various user types such as internal distributors, specialist skin aestheticians and end users, not to mention sceptics.
-We wanted to create an experience as opposed to just a hub for information.
+The website had to adhere to various user types, such as internal distributors, specialist skin aestheticians and end-users, not to mention sceptics.
+We wanted to create an experience, as opposed to just a hub for information.
 We made use of the whole screen width, allowing for large images with parallax effects and typography to be presented informatively and clearly, ultimately letting the user be absorbed into the Lycogel brand.
-The website was built by Dutch company close to Lycogel HQ.
+The website was built by a Dutch company close to the Lycogel HQ.